nbusseneau/hephaistos/README.md

 Two algorithms are supported for computing the viewport to patch:

-- `hor+` (Hor+ scaling): expand aspect ratio and field of view horizontally, keep vertical height/field of view.
-This is the default scaling used by Hephaistos and recommended for general usage.
+- `hor+` (Hor+ scaling): expand aspect ratio and field of view horizontally, keep vertical height / field of view.
+This is the default scaling used by Hephaistos and recommended for general usage as it strives to keep the experience as close to the original as possible.
 - `pixel` (pixel-based scaling): expand field of view in all directions without applying any scaling, disregarding aspect ratios.
-This scaling is not recommended for general usage as it presents way more artifacts due to resizing in both directions rather than only horizontally.
+This scaling is not recommended for general usage as it presents way more artifacts due to resizing in both directions rather than only horizontally, though some users might enjoy the expanded field of view and native assets scaling.

 While patching, Hephaistos stores: